 Every measurement result provided by the calibration lab is taken inside their laboratory which means that it has different environmental conditions, etc.,

-Once the instrument is brought back into your facility, it is now exposed to different environment and handling.
+Once the instrument is brought back into your facility, it is now exposed to different environments and handling.
 Moreover, there is a tendency that a mishandling or some outside factors like vibrations or accidental drop may occur.

 Also, once the Instrument is released, it is now up to the user to determine the validity and the usability of the instruments as stated in the calibration certificate remarks.

 So during the receiving process, or upon receipt of the instruments, make sure that you handle this properly and use the appropriate procedure for quality control to verify that it is still in good condition.

 Also as an SOP for quality control check regarding the instruments that are shipped back to your company after calibration, perform what we call a functionality or intermediate check.

 Even it is newly calibrated, the handling as I stated above, during the transport can have an effect on its calibration, therefore it is mandatory to perform a functionality check once you have received the caliper.